 How We Help Slip and Fall Victims

 Slip/trip and fall injuries can be among some of the most difficult cases to prove because the laws regarding proving these cases are stacked in favor of property owners.
-However, the attorneys at Barrett Nonni & Homola have extensive experience handling premises liability cases in both Florida and Georgia and know exactly what steps need to be followed to achieve favorable results for their clients in slip and fall and trip and fall cases.
+However, the attorneys at Barrett Nonni Homola & Ferraro have extensive experience handling premises liability cases in both Florida and Georgia and know exactly what steps need to be followed to achieve favorable results for their clients in slip and fall and trip and fall cases.

 Slip and Fall Legal Process

-Call us, email us or message us via our website
+- Call us, email us or message us via our website

-Describe your slip and fall injury and the extenuating circumstances
+- Describe your slip and fall injury and the extenuating circumstances

-Visit our office for a free consultation
+- Visit our office for a free consultation

-Let us build the case: collect evidence, interview witnesses, review police reports
+- Let us build the case: collect evidence, interview witnesses, review police reports

-Partner with us to bring justice to your situation
+- Partner with us to bring justice to your situation

-If You Are Injured on Someone’s Property…
+What to Do If You Are Injured on Someone’s Property in Florida

 If you are injured on someone else’s property take pictures of the area where the injury occurred, if possible.

-If the injury occurs on the property of a business always seek out an employee, preferably a manger, fill out an incident report and ask for a copy of the report after it is filled out.
+If the injury occurs on the property of a business, always seek out an employee, preferably a manager, to fill out an incident report and ask for a copy of the report after it is filled out.
 If there are any witnesses to the injury try to get their contact information, so they can be contacted if you need a statement from them in the future.

-Lastly, seek out medical treatment as soon as possible after the injury and make sure to explain how the incident occurred in detail and your injury symptoms as clearly as possible to your treating physician.
+Lastly, seek out medical treatment as soon as possible after the injury, and make sure to explain how the incident occurred in detail and your injury symptoms as clearly as possible to your treating physician.